mykle1/MMM-HeavenlyBodies/README.md

 },
 ```

+### Thanks to @cowboysdude for continued support.

-#### Thanks to https://api.le-systeme-solaire.net/en/ for the Open Data, Free API.
+#### Also, thanks to https://api.le-systeme-solaire.net/en/ for the Open Data, Free API.